chkla/gitPage/index.md

 <img class="profile-picture" src="chris.jpg">

 Hi, I am Christopher a first year doctoral researcher @ [UKP TU Darmstadt](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/about_ukp/index.en.jsp).
 My work focuses on interdisciplinary research for Argumentation Mining.
-I hold a B.A. in Political and Computer Science and a Master (with distinction) in Computer Science from TU Darmstadt (exchange semester at the University of Zurich and ETH Zurich (Fachhörer and student assistant at [Computational Social Science](http://www.coss.ethz.ch))).
+I hold a B.A. in Political and Computer Science and a Master (with distinction) in Computer Science from TU Darmstadt (exchange semester at the University of Zurich and ETH Zurich (Fachhörer and student assistant @ [Computational Social Science](http://www.coss.ethz.ch))).
 Additionally, I’m completing my Master’s degree in Governance and Public Policy at the TU Darmstadt.

 ## Research Interest
 * Argumentation Mining